PriyankaByrappa/Titanic_Survival/README.md

-🚢 Titanic Survival Prediction using Logistic Regression

-📌 Project Overview
+🚢 Titanic Survival Prediction using Logistic Regression and Decision Tree 📌 Project Overview
-This machine learning project predicts passenger survival on the Titanic based on features like passenger class, age, gender, fare, and family relationships.
-It uses Logistic Regression, a classic supervised classification algorithm, to estimate survival probabilities.
+This machine learning project focuses on predicting the survival of Titanic passengers based on features like age, gender, passenger class, fare, and family relations.
+Two classification algorithms — Logistic Regression and Decision Tree — are applied and evaluated for their performance in identifying whether a passenger survived or not.

-The project is implemented using Python in Google Colab, and includes data cleaning, preprocessing, model training, evaluation, and confusion matrix visualization to assess performance.
+The project is developed using Python in Google Colab, featuring data cleaning, preprocessing, data visualization, model training, and performance evaluation.

 📁 Dataset
-Name: titanic.csv
+File Name: titanic.csv

 Source: Kaggle Titanic Dataset / DataScienceDojo GitHub

 Target Variable: Survived (0 = Did not survive, 1 = Survived)

-📊 Features Used:
+Attributes:
 Pclass (Passenger Class)

 Sex